MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA_Dashboard/MyA_DB_Meetings.md

 Click **View details** to view the specific meetings in each category.

+See [Tips for meetings](#tips_for_meetings) for suggestions on how to make your meetings more efficient.

-See [Meetings tips](../../Overview/Tips.md#tips_for_meetings) for suggestions on how to make your meetings more efficient.
+See [Tips for meetings(../../Overview/Tips.md#tips_for_meetings) for suggestions on how to make your meetings more efficient.